Terminal

 Section titled “Use Cases”As a lab author, you can use terminal resources to provide command-line access:

-- System Administration: Give users shell access to servers, containers, or VMs for configuration and management tasks
+- Command-Line Access: Give users shell access to servers and containers for configuration and management tasks

 Terminals are essential for hands-on learning where users need direct command-line interaction with systems.